biell/alti-server/README.md

   * **/del oneway [x],[y]**<br>
     Delete the oneway powerup located at coordinates `x`,`y`.

+  * **/add bound [x],[y]**<br>
+    Specify that picking up the powerup at `x`,`y` will cause the player to respawn.
+This allows powerups to be used as a boundary whereby a player cannot cross a threshold, but they can fire, bomb, shoot a ball, etc. through that space.
+Normally this would be a Health powerup, which is auto used and therefore applies for all players.
+If a powerup should only apply to one team, then it should have it's team attribute set to only that team, so the players are aware of for whom it applies.
+    There is a possible use case for non Health powerups in Coop maps where players would need to have some other kind of powerup to pass through a space.
+Presumably this would be a bomb or ball, depending on the Coop type.

+  * **/del bound [x],[y]**<br>
+    Delete the boundary powerup located at coordinates `x`,`y`.

   * **/add zone [name] [team] [sx],[sy],[sa]**<br>
     Create (or overwrite) a spawn zone named `name`.
 When invoked, spawn